dougeby/IntuneDocs/intune-user-help/you-need-to-resolve-a-threat-found-by-skycure-ios.md

 Tap the **device management portal** link to go to the [Company Portal website](http://portal.manage.microsoft.com), where you will see instructions on how to fix the issue.

-## Example of an app that Skycure sees as a threat
+## Example of an app that Symantec Endpoint Protection Mobile sees as a threat

-If you have installed an app that Skycure thinks is a threat, Skycure will notify you in the app.
+If you have installed an app that Symantec Endpoint Protection Mobile thinks is a threat, Symantec Endpoint Protection Mobile will notify you in the app.

 Tap the app name shown at the top of your screen, and follow the instructions to remove the threat.